ensteitz/LING-L545/07_Project/README.md

 # Final Project

-  For my project, I wanted to merge text cleaning and segmentation with data scraped from a social media platform.
+  For my project, I wanted to merge text cleaning and segmentation with data scraped from a social media platform using Reddit's Python Reddit API Wrapper (PRAW) and Valence Aware Dictionary and sEntiment Reasoner (VADER).

 ## Collecting the data: